 West Ford was born about 1784 at Bushfield Plantation in Westmoreland County, Virginia, near present-day Mount Holly.
 He grew up there with his mother Venus, and grandparents Billy and Jenny.
 Bushfield, 95 miles south of Mount Vernon, was the property of George Washington’s brother, John Augustine Washington and his wife, Hannah Bushrod Washington.

-When Hannah's son, Bushrod Washington, became the owner of Mount Vernon in 1802, he brought West Ford with him.
+When Hannah's son, Bushrod Washington, became the owner of the Mount Vernon estate in 1802, he brought West Ford with him.
 Ford continued to work for the Washington family after he received his freedom in about 1805.
-He took care of George Washington's elderly former slave, Billy Lee, who had been freed in 1799, for his faithfulness and loyalty during the Revolutionary War.
-West Ford also supervised the slaves, helped conduct business for the family, and assisted the Washingtons with meeting and showing hospitality to the thousands of guests who came each year to visit George Washington's estate and tomb.
+He took care of the now elderly William Lee, who had been George Washington's enslaved valet.
+Lee was freed in 1799, by George Washington's will for his faithfulness and loyalty during the Revolutionary War.
+West Ford also supervised enslaved workers, helped conduct business for the family, and assisted the Washingtons with meeting and the thousands of guests who came each year to visit George Washington's estate and tomb.
 Some of them even wrote about him in their letters and in newspaper or magazine articles.

 West Ford was also an important man in the local area.
 When Bushrod Washington died in 1829, he left West Ford over 100 acres of land in Fairfax County, Virginia.
 Ford later sold that plot to buy a larger property nearby, which became the nucleus for a free black community called Gum Springs.
 West Ford eventually became the second wealthiest black man in Fairfax Country, Virginia.

-West Ford died about one month later and is believed to have been buried in the slave burial ground at Mount Vernon.
+West Ford died about one month later and is believed to have been buried in the cemetery at Mount Vernon where dozens of free and enslaved people were laid to rest during the 18th and 19th centuries.
 Even with the news of the Gettysburg Campaign dominating the headlines in July of 1863, the Alexandria Gazette found space to announce Ford’s passing: "West Ford, an aged colored man, who has lived on the Mount Vernon estate, the greater portion of his life, died yesterday afternoon, at his home on that estate.
 He was, we hear, in the 79th year of his age.
 He was well known to most of our older citizens."3

 West Ford’s background has been the subject of controversy for years.
 Many of his descendants believe him to be the son of George Washington and an enslaved house servant at Bushfield Plantation, named Venus.
 Mount Vernon contends, conclusively, that George Washington and Ford’s mother, Venus, were not in the same place during the time Ford was conceived.
 West Ford was born at Bushfield plantation between March 3, 1783 and June 22, 1784.
 Since George Washington was not in Virginia between November 1781, following the victory at Yorktown, and his return to Mount Vernon on Christmas Eve of 1783, at the end of the American Revolution, he was not in proximity to Venus and did not father West Ford.